fun-redoc/AoC2024/README.md

 + ABAP bit wise operation not on integers, conversion to the x type necessary
 + it was a good idea to find a representation for the delta sequences which can be stored and sought for easily (hashval)

 ### Day 23

 duration part 1: `3:20:00` roughly
-duration part 2: `` working on this starts today night.... perceived difficulty Part 1: *ok* perceived difficulty Part 2: *tricky*
+duration part 2: `0:22:00` but this was the 3 attempt, i lost mutch time trying to solve the problem without the CS tip from wikipedia concerning finding some maximal clique. perceived difficulty Part 1: *ok* perceived difficulty Part 2: *tricky*